SAP-samples/btp-s4hana-nocode-extension/create-application/develop/ListPage/README.md

 ### Creating a Data Variable

+Let us create a data variable to store the results of the business partner data coming from the data source.

 1. From the UI canvas, choose the toggle button to switch from **View to variable**.

 2. Choose **DATA VARIABLES** on the left side of app builder.